RohanVashisht1234/ideakers/README.md

 - Leaderboards display rankings and points after course completion.
 - Rewards such as swags, coupons, and opportunities to participate in competitions are given for high scores.

-### For Corporate Employees

-#### Corporate Problems

-- Boredom at work
-- Skills lagging in a fast-paced world, affecting company growth
-- Unfamiliarity among employees

 #### Solution

 - Collaborations with renowned MNCs to upskill employees.